Howdens Joinery kitchens

 Click through our gallery to see a range of Howdens Joinery kitchens across different styles, including modern and traditional kitchens.

 Howdens Joinery is a trade-only business, so sells kitchens directly to tradespeople.
-If you want a Howdens Joinery kitchen, you will need to find an installer yourself.
-You can still view the kitchens online or through a brochure, and receive design advice (see details below).
+If you want a Howdens Joinery kitchen, you'll need to find an installer yourself.
+You can still view the kitchens online or through a brochure as well as receive design advice (see details below).

 It has 16 kitchen design ranges (called 'families' by Howdens Joinery) that incorporate a choice of eight door styles.
 Each has a number of different colour and finish options.
 The company also supplies Lamona kitchen appliances, taps and sinks, which are exclusive to Howdens Joinery.